 Factors that put the price up

 If your website quotes are coming back higher than you expected, this could be due to several factors:

-- The platform you choose – depending on how popular it is and how many certified developers can support the build, certain platforms can be more expensive than other
+- The platform you choose – depending on how popular it is and how many certified developers can support the build, certain platforms can be more expensive than others.

-- Functionality – if you want lots of additional features these too can come with either additional third-party fees or more development time
+- Functionality – if you want lots of additional features, these can come with either additional third-party fees or more development time.

-- Customisation – animations and illustrations can also put the price up as these also take longer to produce
+- Customisation – animations and illustrations can also put the price up as these take longer to produce.